 They come to hike trails in the midst of misty cloud forests, to spot rare birds like the resplendent quetzal between the boughs of ancient ficus trees, and to walk the famous suspended canopy bridges amid the tops of some of the most biodiverse rainforest in the country – nay, the world!
 It’s not for nothing that Monteverde has been hailed as one of the official Seven Natural Wonders of Costa Rica.

 In this guide, we’ll answer the question is Monteverde worth visiting by looking at some of the most awesome things about it.
-From the flora-brimming nature reserves to the taste-bud-tingling coffee culture, there’s something for all sorts of globetrotter…
+From the flora-brimming nature reserves to the taste-bud-tingling coffee culture, the cool backpacker bars to the adrenaline pursuits, there’s something for all sorts of globetrotter…

 Monteverde is famous for its abundance of reserves and wildlife parks.
 There are a number of dedicated locations where you can absorb the majestic surroundings.
 Perhaps the most iconic of the lot is the Monteverde Cloud Forest Reserve, which is home to various trails that bring you face to face with all manner of animals and trees.
 You can traverse the eight miles of routes through the forest in guided group tours, walking across the famous suspension bridges high up in the canopies.
 Or you can focus on your birdwatching by picking the early morning groups that take place when the fliers are more active.
 Entrance is around $25 USD, with specific tours like night safaris costing extra.